-[2025 Edition] Making the Best of Fukuoka's Summer—Fireworks and Summer Festivals
+[2026] Making the Best of Fukuoka's Summer—Fireworks and Summer Festivals

 Japanese summer is synonymous with fireworks!
 The exciting sight of colorful explosions lighting up the night sky with a bang is something one does not soon forget.
 As the dates of traditional Japanese festivals approach, it’s hard not to get excited, so make the best of summer this year by attending a fireworks display or a summer festival in Fukuoka Prefecture.